2023 Dates Coming Soon

 A People Uniquely Adapted to their Homeland

 Sitting in the heart of Asia lies Mongolia, a vast area of grasslands (steppes), deserts, and hills that comprise the most sparsely populated country on earth.
 Since the soil in most of the country is not suitable for farming, the people long ago adapted to a nomadic lifestyle.
 They move between locations based on the seasons, adapting to warm summers and very cold winters.
 For living quarters, they perfected the design of gers (yurts) that can be moved with the family each season.
 With their adaptability to nature and prowess in horseback riding and archery, they have sometimes been formidable adversaries to their neighbors.
-We start and end our tour in a hotel in Ulaanbaatar, where half the population lives.
+We start and end our tour in a five-star hotel in Ulaanbaatar, the capital and current home to half the population lives.
 In between, we will enjoy very comfortable accommodations in gers from which we can enjoy views of the wide-open spaces and natural environment in this sparsely populated land.
-The most famous Mongolian was Chinggis Khan (Genghis Khan) who conquered much of Asia around 1200 AD, even establishing the Mongol Dynasty in China.
+The most famous Mongolian was Chinggis Khaan (Genghis Khan) who conquered much of Asia around 1200 AD, even establishing the Mongol (Yuan) Dynasty in China.
 During our gay Mongolia tour, we will explore this diverse landscape, as well as immerse ourselves in the unique Mongolian culture.

 Itinerary